A Bedtime Routine

 • Day 1: Start by dimming the lights in your home an hour before bed.

-• Day 2: Disconnect from screens to reduce blue light exposure and energetic interference.
+• Day 2: Disconnect from screens to reduce exposure to blue light and energetic interference.

 • Day 3: Choose and do a calming bedtime ritual (like reading, stretching, or a short meditation).